-Interviewing.
-It’s the most outcome defining point in the hiring process.
-High performing interviewers are your company’s frontline defence against hiring the wrong people but they must also double as the face of your company ensuring that exceptional candidates leave their interviews impressed.
+Interviewing is the most outcome-defining point in the hiring process.
+High-performing interviewers are your company’s frontline defense against hiring the wrong people, but they must also double as the face of your company and ensure that exceptional candidates leave their interviews impressed.
 Put simply, interviewers determine whether an organization will succeed in identifying and attracting the right people.

 What to aim for 📈